Danube river cruise

 Every day, usually 15 minutes before dinner, there was a “port talk” that would outline the next day’s activities and give any special news.
 During dinner, a printed schedule for the next day would be delivered to our room.

 Each night they had music in the bar.
 The first night Hungarian musicians played there, but Jean and I unfortunately slept through that.
 My parents said they were quite good.
 But the onboard musicians were also pretty good.
-One played guitar, the other keyboards, and they programmed in the drums and other instrument sounds.
+One played guitar, the other keyboards, and they programmed in the drums and other instruments.
 They mostly played US popular music: Eric Clapton, Santana, Frank Sinatra, Ray Charles.

 Jean and I did take advantage of the dance floor on a number of occasions, trying out our jive in particular, but with some cha-cha and samba as well.
 That definitely got some notice from other passengers.